stanchan/teleport/docs/2.4/faq.md

 * **Teleport Pro or Business** is for start-ups and smaller companies with up to 500 servers.
   Users can sign up for a subscription [on our web site](https://gravitational.com/teleport/).
-  This editions sends anonymized usage data to Gravitational (see below).
+  These editions send anonymized usage data to Gravitational (see below).
   Users can cancel Teleport Pro or Business subscription any time.

 * **Teleport Enterprise** works best for larger companies with 500+ servers and